-"But it has to be very light or it will weigh down fine hair and make it flat and limp," says Harris.
+"But it has to be very light or it will weigh down fine hair and make it flat and limp," Harris says.

-Chavez suggests the new "dry oil" sprays.
-These mostly-silicone based products go on dry so they don't weight hair down, but still offer a layer of protection against the elements.
+Chavez suggests using "dry oil" sprays.
+These mostly-silicone based products go on dry so they don't weigh hair down, but still offer a layer of protection against the elements.

 Both Harris and Chavez also suggest supplementing your store-bought products with all-natural treatments of vegetable oil.
-Harris' choice is safflower while Chavez prefers olive oil.
+Harris' choice is safflower oil.
+Chavez prefers olive oil.

 In either case, they say simply put a few drops of the oil in the palm of your hand, rub until skin "glistens," then starting at the bottom and working upwards, run your fingers through your hair.

-"You can do this after you dry your hair, or between washings -- when you come in from the cold or anytime your hair looks very dry -- it really works," says Harris.
+"You can do this after you dry your hair, or between washings -- when you come in from the cold or anytime your hair looks very dry," Harris says.
+"It really works."